camagu/camagu.github.io/content/blog/clean-code-chapter-1-notes-and-thoughts.md

 ---
-title: Clean Code Chapter 1 Takeaways
+title: Clean Code Chapter 1 Notes and Thoughts
 description: Notes and thought on the first chapter of Robert C. Martin's seminal book "Clean Code".
 date: 2023-03-30
 tags: